-This course adds tools to help students distinguish how the core components of a chart are modified for each individual.
-Students are encouraged to critically consider the various techniques through a discussion of their strengths and weaknesses as well as any controversies surrounding them.
+Students are encouraged to critically consider the various techniques presented by discussing their strengths and weaknesses and considering any controversies surrounding them.
 Guided practice each week in “Live Chat” refines the process of spotting major life themes in the natal chart.

 Weekly topics include: